-The next task in configuring SSL OCSP-based remote authentication on the BIG-IP[®] system is to create a custom SSL OCSP profile.
+The next task in configuring SSL OCSP-based remote authentication on the BIG-IP® system is to create a custom SSL OCSP profile.

-- On the Main tab, click Local Traffic > Profiles > Authentication > Profiles.
+- 1. On the Main tab, click Local Traffic > Profiles > Authentication > Profiles.
 The Profiles list screen opens. - 2.
+Click Create.

-Click Create. - The New Authentication Profile screen opens. - 3.
-In the Name field, type a unique name for the profile. - 4.
+- 3. In the Name field, type a unique name for the profile. - 4.
 Select SSL OCSP from the Type list. - 5.
 Select the Custom check box. - 6.
 Select an SSL OCSP configuration object from the Configuration list. - 7.
-Select ssl_ocsp in the Parent Profile list. - 8.
+Select ssl ocsp in the Parent Profile list. - 8.
 Click Finished.